hieudd0899/ato/README.md

 # Other rules

 - TypeScript typing should be use whenever possible, minimize the use of "any" type
-- Pages should contain minimal amount of logic, referably only be composite of others components.
+- Pages should contain minimum amount of logic, preferably only be composite of others components.
 - File and folder naming rules:
 - React component files and folders: kebab-case
 - Folder: kebab-case